 Learning with a great master sounds great and intriguing, but it is not always easy.
 There is so much to learn, and not only the art, which is difficult enough in its complexity, but also the language, the culture and so on.
 After spending much time learning and training I did baishi, the official ceremony to become a disciple of one's shifu.
 There is mutual commitment and responsibility to learn and teach the boxing so it stays intact for future generations.
 This is something I feel everyday and my main motivation to teach!

 Shifu was usually pleased with my training and he was always very kind to teach me in much detail.
 I remember when I went to his home with another friend.
 Apparently we came too early to class in the morning so we woke him up.
 He came out, looked at us and mumbled: "Warm up a bit, I'll be back."
 When he came back he said: "I will now teach you everything I know about this movement".
-I was overwhelmed and awed by the preciseness and clarity of his method, how analytical and down-to-earth and how truly holistic and practical it is.
+I was overwhelmed and awed by the precision and clarity of his method, how analytical and down-to-earth and how truly holistic and practical it is.
 It is an experience burnt into my memory.
 Being a disciple, sometimes accompanying him on a journey, learning alongside his son or his wife, or together with one's gongfu brothers and sisters becomes something normal then.
 To share, to train, to eat together, to sweat and to laugh.
 Chen Yu once said: "During training, I am your teacher and you are my disciple.
 But apart from that, we are just one family."
 I still think about this and how often situational hierarchies based on competence (like in a classical learning environment) become mixed up with general social hierarchies and how problematic this can be.

 Based on my experiences many questions people ask on the internet, about secrets in Taijiquan, charlatanry or if it is truly a martial art and all these things at some point became petty or trivial.
 The method has a lot of depth, but it is also very pragmatic, self-empowering, sober and straightforward.
 Shifu told me quite often: "Now I showed you all the details, but you have to think yourself and use your brain to apply those things."
 There are so many stories to tell.